chef-training/workshops/Tomcat/README.md

 * Why is Test-Driven Development important in this process?
 * How would you operationalize the testing process?
 * What are the benefits of the tools that you used while building this Tomcat server?
-* What is the benefit of using a cookbook template instead of copying the tomcat systemd unit file?
+* What is the benefit of using a cookbook template instead of copying the tomcat systemd unit file directly into your recipe or into a static file?

 You should be able to demonstrate the following:

-* Your Chef cookbook successfully compiles and executes on a target node
+* Your Chef cookbook successfully compiles and executes on your target node
 * You can interact with the tomcat site in a browser or successfully `curl localhost`
 * You can run chef-client multiple times without failures
 * Your source code repository shows the history of your work